“I may not know who you are – but I know who I am.”

 “Fado” had been long awaited.
 And it became one of the most acclaimed debuts in the recent history of this most Portuguese of genres, the genre that made Amália and Mariza and Cristina Branco into worldwide stars.
 First, Portugal surrendered: “Fado” went Platinum (a remarkable result in this day and age, let alone for a debut album).
 Then the world: Songlines named “Fado” its best album of 2011; Carminho performed all over Europe, at Womex 2011 in Copenhagen, at UNESCO in Paris while Portugal was promoting Fado's candidacy to Immaterial World Heritage status.
 Spanish heartthrob Pablo Alborán invited her for a duet, “Perdoname”, on his latest album (with a swooning video shot in Lisbon) and the song became an instant chart-topper throughout the Latin countries.

-Now, finally, Carminho has a new album ready to roll.
-March 5th sees the release of “Alma” - “Soul”, a title that reflects just how much Carminho pours herself into her singing.
+2012, her next album, “Alma” - “Soul”came out, a title that reflects just how much Carminho pours herself into her singing.
 Reunited with the same team that accompanied her in “Fado”, led by producer Diogo Clemente, Carminho's sophomore album combines material both classic and new.
 There are cover versions of Fados created by other singers, like Amália Rodrigues, Maria Amélia Proença or Fernanda Maria, but also of songs written by the great Brazilian songwriter Chico Buarque and by Vinicius de Moraes, one of the fathers of Bossa Nova.
 And among the new material written specifically for this album, there are also new settings of the traditional Fado modes over which Carminho sings her own words or those of poets like António Gedeão.